18 Day South Africa Eco Explorer

 This tour ends at 16h00 on Day 18.
 Clients may however extend their stay by booking post-tour nights at the GREENFIRE LODGE CAPE TOWN.
 If arranging an onward flight on this day, please allow time for an airport transfer and for check-in procedures (up to three hours).
 Those wishing to visit Robben Island should advise their guide early in the tour as prior bookings are essential.
 The day by day descriptions published are intended as a rough guideline only.
 Adventure travel by nature is unpredictable, weather patterns, game migrations, road conditions and a multitude of other factors may necessitate itinerary changes that ultimately are for the client’s benefit.
 It is essential that clients are flexible and open minded in this regard.

-Please ensure that you are in possession of valid travel documents for all the countries (South Africa) that you will visit.
+Please ensure that you are in possession of valid travel documents for all the countries that you will visit (South Africa & Swaziland).
 If you have any queries in this regard, please do not hesitate to contact us.
 Please ensure that you have proof of further travel arrangements if you do not have a South African passport, permanent residency permit, work permit or study permit.
-Although we will endeavor to assist, we do not accept any liability or obligation for your travel documents.
+Although we will endeavour to assist, we do not accept any liability or obligation for your travel documents.

 Make sure that your passport has at least six months’ validity from your planned date of return to your home country.
 Make two photocopies of valuable documents such as your passport, tickets, Visas.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.